 Sebastian Pape – European Council

 Being born and raised in Potsdam, Sebastian is a local from the Berlin area.
-After his Bachelor in Economics he enrolled in a Master European Studies at the European University Viadrina in Frankfurt (Oder), where he is currently studying and living.
+After his Bachelor in Economics, he enrolled in a Master of European Studies at the European University Viadrina in Frankfurt (Oder), where he is currently studying and living.

 Since he entered the Viadrina, Sebastian has been a member of ViaMUN, the MUN Society of Frankfurt (Oder), where he also served as Financial Officer for two years.
-Besides his studies he is active in university politics and societies.
-In his private life he is passionate about football, photography, whisky and alpacas.
+Besides his studies, he is active in university politics and societies.
+In his private life he is passionate about football, photography, whiskey and alpacas.